If you are looking for a power amplifier for listening in a small house. This may be a good choice for you. It is a TDA2030 transistor amplifier.

 How to build and setting

-The Familiar thing in building the project is to make PCB (printed circuit boards) as Figure 2.
+The Familiar thing in building the project is to make PCB (printed circuit boards) as the image below.

 And, buy electronic components from stores list below.